 In 2004, the program was internationally endorsed as recommended best practice in a collaborative study between the Wisconsin Bureau of Aging & Disability Resources and the Wisconsin Office of Quality Assurance.

-Between 2000 and 2007, the Club Program was researched by Hilary Lee as the main research topic for her Master’s Degree through Curtin University of Technology, Perth, Western Australia.
+Between 2000 and 2007, the Club Program was researched by Hilary Lee as the main research topic for her Master’s Degree at Curtin University of Technology, Perth, Western Australia.

-This became the start of a long and close working relationship between Jane and Hilary as they set out to further develop the essence of the club program into the Spark of Life Culture Enrichment Program.
+This became the start of a long and close working relationship between Jane and Hilary as they set out to further develop the essence of the club program into the Culture Enrichment Program, which has now evolved into the Spark of Life Whole System.

 In July 2009, Dementia Care Australia was honoured with the international IAHSA Excellence in Ageing Services Award given by IASHA representing 30 countries for the Spark of Life Culture Enrichment Program.

 From the award an international demand grew for a sustainable model that would enable the Spark of Life Philosophy to be implemented in other countries and cultures.
-This resulted in the development of the 3-week Spark of Life International Master Course.
-This course educates pioneering leaders from around the world to become Spark of Life Master Practitioners, equipping them with the tools and strategy to take their organisation on the journey to become a Spark of Life Centre of Excellence.
+This resulted in the development of the 3-week Spark of Life International Master Leadership Program.
+This program educates and certifies pioneering leaders from around the world to become Spark of Life Master Practitioners, equipping them with the tools and strategy to take their organisation on the journey to become a Spark of Life Centre of Excellence.

-There are Spark of Life Master Practitioners in 10 countries on 5 continents implementing the Spark of Life Culture Enrichment Program.
+There are Spark of Life Master Practitioners in 11 countries on 5 continents implementing the Spark of Life Whole System.

-The Spark of Life Philosophy is now also taking root in many other fields of human endeavour such as palliative care, education and design.
+The Spark of Life Philosophy is now also taking root in many other fields of human endeavour such as palliative care, education and trauma recovery.